 9. Always look on the bright side of life… and business

-Everyone feels down sometimes — as a team manager your challenge is to create an atmosphere that empathises, but does all it can to keep things light and motivated.
-A great way to do this, is to keep things personable.
-For example, humanising the digital/remote work experience can be as simple as encouraging your team’s pets to make guest appearances on Zoom meetings.
+Everyone feels down sometimes — as a team manager your challenge is to create an atmosphere that empathises but does all it can to keep things light and motivated.
+A great way to do this is to keep things personable.
+For example, humanising the digital/remote work experience can be as simple as encouraging your team’s pets to make guest appearances during Zoom meetings.